 An optional feature which appeals to an increasing number of users, is hydrotherapy massage.
 Several suppliers now offer this in some or all of their walk-in baths.
 The massaging action of millions of bubbles can help improve circulation, ease aching muscles and provide some relief from the pain of arthritis or rheumatism.

-A warm air body dryer (left) may be helpful for people with mobility and dexterity problems, for whom towel drying can be difficult.
+A warm air body dryer (right) may be helpful for people with mobility and dexterity problems, for whom towel drying can be difficult.
 Painful skin conditions such as eczema and dermatitis could also be eased.
 The dryer draws in warm air while the bath or shower is running, then expels it when required, to dry the body in minutes.

 Interested in making your bathroom safer?
 Visit our bathroom safety section